JulianSilva2001/Image-Processing/README.md

 # Image Processing Experiments

-Welcome to the repository for my image processing experiments!
 This project showcases various image processing techniques applied to grayscale and color images using OpenCV and Matplotlib in Python.

 ## Table of Contents
 1. [Setup](#setup)